enoklearn/engineering/modules/internet.md

    With this topic, you’ll learn about the basics of configuring networks, including setting up firewall rules, subnets, and assigning static IPs to machines.

    #### Learning Outcomes
+   * List common network topology patterns
+   * Explain the purpose of subnets
+   * Configure a firewall rule on a network
-   * Describe a network and its components
+   * Create a virtual private cloud network with a cloud provider

    #### Resources
    *